 You can also check the overall performance of your website in Google Search Console.
 Here, you can see the types of queries for which your website is getting traffic.
 In the example below, we can see that ranking keywords include ‘buy designer bags cheap online’ and ‘cheap Gucci bags’.
 This is indicative that you’ve been spam hacked.

-Google Search in Incognito mode
+4. Google Search Your Site in Incognito mode

 Since the hack isn’t visible to you, one way to see it is to visit your website through Google using incognito mode.
 Here we searched for a site we know is hacked.
 The third result clearly shows the pharma hack for Cialis and Tadafil.